Molly Maguires: The trials

-When Gowen first hired the Pinkerton agency, he had claimed the Molly Maguires were so powerful they had made powerful financial sources and organized labor "their puppets".
-When the trials of the alleged puppet-masters opened, Gowen had himself appointed as special prosecutor.
+When Gowen first hired the Pinkerton agency, he had claimed the Molly Maguires were so powerful they had made powerful financial sources and organized labour "their puppets".
+When the trials of the alleged puppet masters opened, Gowen got himself appointed as special prosecutor.

 The first trials were for the killing of John P. Jones.
 The three defendants, Michael J. Doyle, Jimmy Kerrigan and Edward Kelly, had elected to receive separate trials.
 Doyle went first, with his trial beginning 18 January 1876, and a conviction for first-degree murder being returned on 1 February.
-Before the trial completed, Kerrigan had decided to become a state's witness and gave details about the murders of Jones and Yost.
+Before the trial was completed, Kerrigan had decided to become a state's witness and gave details about the murders of Jones and Yost.
 Kelly's trial began on 27 March, and ended in conviction on 6 April 1876.

 The first trial of defendants McGeehan, Carroll, Duffy, James Boyle, and James Roarity for the killing of Yost commenced in May 1876.
 Yost had not recognized the men who attacked him.
 Although Kerrigan has since been described, along with Duffy, as hating the night watchman enough to plot his murder, Kerrigan became a state's witness and testified against the union leaders and other miners.

 However, Kerrigan's wife testified in the courtroom that her husband had committed the murder.
 She testified that she refused to provide her husband with clothing while he was in prison, because he had "picked innocent men to suffer for his crime".
 She stated that she was speaking out voluntarily, and was only interested in telling the truth about the murder.
 Gowen cross-examined her, but could not shake her testimony.
 Others supported her testimony amid speculation that Kerrigan was receiving special treatment due to the fact that McParland was engaged to his sister-in-law, Mary Ann Higgins.

 This trial was declared a mistrial due to the death of one of the jurors.
 A new trial was granted two months later.
-During that trial Fanny Kerrigan did not testify.
+During that trial, Fanny Kerrigan did not testify.
 The five defendants were sentenced to death.
 Kerrigan was allowed to go free.
 The trial of Tom Munley for the murders of Thomas Sanger, a mine foreman, and William Uren, relied entirely on the testimony of McParland, and the eyewitness account of a witness.
 The witness stated under oath that he had seen the murderer clearly, and that Munley was not the murderer.
 Yet the jury accepted McParland's testimony that Munley had privately confessed to the murder.
 Munley was sentenced to death.

 Another four miners were put on trial and were found guilty on a charge of murder.
 McParland had no direct evidence, but had recorded that the four admitted their guilt to him.
 Kelly was being held in a cell for murder, and he was reputedly quoted as saying: "I would squeal on Jesus Christ to get out of here."
 In return for his testimony, the murder charge against him was dismissed.